busstoptaktik/geodesy/ruminations/000-rumination.md

 Also, the user defined operators overshadow the built-in names for any subsequent instantiations.
 So testing alternative implementations of built-in operators is as easy as registering a new operator with the same name as a built-in.

-By design, however, macros cannot overshadow built-ins: To trigger the macro argument expansion mechanism, macros need to indicate their macro-identity by including a `:` in their name, in contrast to the built-in names.
+By design, however, macros cannot overshadow built-ins: To trigger the macro argument expansion mechanism, macros need to indicate their macro-identity by including a `:`-sigil in their name, in contrast to the built-in names.

 ### Going ellipsoidal